-What is Azure Active Directory and Conditional Access?
+What is Microsoft Entra ID and Conditional Access?

-If your organization uses Microsoft 365 or Microsoft Azure, Azure Active Directory (AD) is already available for you to use.
-Azure AD is not just an identity provider, it is a full-blown identity access solution and includes several additional capabilities such as single sign-on to SaaS and a line of business apps, governance, identity protection and multi-cloud permissions management.
-Over time, users, devices and app resources have moved to cloud services – and Azure AD helps secure access to these resources.
+If your organization uses Microsoft 365, Microsoft Entra ID is already available for you to use.
+Microsoft Entra ID is not just an identity provider, it is a full-blown identity access solution and includes several additional capabilities such as single sign-on to SaaS and a line of business apps, governance, identity protection and multi-cloud permissions management.
+Over time, users, devices and app resources have moved to cloud services – and Microsoft Entra ID helps secure access to these resources.
 In many organizations, identity is the new control pane.

-Azure Conditional Access is Azure AD’s Zero Trust authentication and authorization engine.
-Admins can define a set of conditions and every time a user or device tries to access a resource protected by Azure AD, the conditions are evaluated before access is granted.
+Microsoft Entra Conditional Access is Microsoft Entra ID’s Zero Trust authentication and authorization engine.
+Admins can define a set of conditions and every time a user or device tries to access a resource protected by Microsoft Entra ID, the conditions are evaluated before access is granted.
 If the conditions are not met, the user or the device will be blocked.

 If you are the person managing macOS devices in your organization, it is important for you to understand the conditional access policies in your environment, as they can greatly impact the experience of your macOS users.
 In successful organizations, the Mac admins and the identity and access management (IAM) teams have ongoing conversations as they tweak and optimize their conditional access policies.
 Microsoft provides a deployment guide for conditional access.